Continuity editing: Common techniques of continuity editing

 The temporal discontinuity can be expressed by the deliberate use of ellipses.
 Cutting techniques useful in showing the nature of the specific ellipses are the dissolve and the fade.
 Other editing styles can show a reversal of time or even an abandonment of it altogether.
 These are the flashback and montage techniques, respectively.

 A fade is a gradual transformation of an image to or back from black.
 A dissolve is a simultaneous overlapping transition from one shot to another that does not involve an instantaneous cut or change in brightness.
-Both forms of transition (fade and dissolve) create an ambiguous measure of ellipsis that may constitute diagetic (narrative) days, months, years or even centuries.
+Both forms of transition (fade and dissolve) create an ambiguous measure of ellipsis that may constitute diegetic (narrative) days, months, years or even centuries.
 Through the use of the dissolve or the fade, one may allude to the relative duration of ellipses where the dissolve sustains a visual link but the fade to black does not.
 It cannot be argued that one constitutes short ellipsis and the other long however, as this negates the very functional ambiguity created by such transitions.
 Ambiguity is removed through the use of captions and intertitles such as "three weeks later" if desired.

 The flashback is a relocation of time within a story, or more accurately, a window through which the viewer can see what happened at a time before that considered (or assumed) to be the story present.
 A flashback makes its time-frame evident through the scene's action or the use of common archetypes such as sepia toning, the use of home-movie style footage, period costume or even through obvious devices such as clocks and calendars or direct character linkage.
 For example, if after viewing a grown man in the story present, a cut to a young boy being addressed by the man's name occurs, the viewer can assume that the young boy scene depicts time previous to the story present.
 The young boy scene would be a flashback.

 The montage technique is one that implies no real temporal continuity whatsoever.
 Montage is achieved with a collection of symbolically related images, cut together in a way that suggests psychological relationships rather than a temporal continuum.